 In photography terms, the Alps is the place to be for the 2017 Tour de France.
-The Pyrenees are beautiful, as is the Dordogne valley, but the Alps have the kind of grandeur that I as a photographer am looking for to start the Great Cycling Climbs collection.
+The Pyrenees are beautiful, as is the Dordogne valley, but the Alps have the kind of grandeur that as a photographer I am looking for to start the Great Cycling Climbs collection.

 5000km in 9 12-18 hour days, with one rest day and one overnight drive.

 8 stages covered.
 A couple of million hairpin bends.

 2 mountain thunderstorms.
 Temperatures up to 36+ degrees in June.

 A drive up Mount Ventoux to fulfil a lifetime ambition and pay my respects at Tom Simpson's memorial.
 A very emotional experience, what a truly beautiful place.

 I hadn't realised just how close to the top of the climb Tom Simpson was when he died.
 His memorial stands on the final bend, within touching distance of the top.
 Did he have any idea he was so close?